reMAKER associates

 Kelly O’Shanassy

-Kelly is the CEO of the Australian Conservation Foundation and a sustainability leader, experienced in executive roles in business, government and the community sector.
+Kelly is an Australian environmental leader, experienced in executive roles in environmental advocacy, business and government.

-A co-founder of Australia reMADE, Kelly has led the charge to boost clean energy, save water and protect Australia’s rivers, reefs, forests and wildlife.
-She believes strongly in utilising people power and unexpected partnerships to advocate for a better future.
+A co-founder of Australia reMADE, Kelly loves making positive change for Australia’s rivers, forests and wildlife, and for people.
+She believes strongly in building people power and unusual partnerships to advocate for a better future.

 Kelly believes if we work together, we can remake Australia into something better for people and nature.